NotationCapital/Operating-Manual/README.md

 * We don’t take board seats or make board level executive decisions, which includes hiring and firing the founders we partner with.
 * We don’t run your company, build your culture, or pretend to understand the market you’re tackling, the problem you’re solving, or your customers as well as you do.
 * We don’t kid ourselves that what we’re doing as investors is nearly as difficult as what you’re doing as founders.
 Respect.
 * We don’t shy away from giving you our honest feedback or thoughts, even if it’s hard to give.
+We expect the same in return!

 ## Events